openflighthpc/flight-job-service/api/docs/routes.md

 Renders the template against the provided date and saves it to the filesystem.

-The provided keys SHOULD match the `question_ids` associated with the related `template`.
-The following are OPTIONAL reserved keys which have special meanings:
+There are two formats for the request payload: "Structured" and "Unstructured".
+The difference between the two is the request payload.
+The following applies to "Structured" requests.
+Refer to the end for "Unstructured" format.

-* `name`: Sets the `name` field on the `script`, and
+NOTE: This route does not conform the JSON:API standard and behaves slightly differently.
+The authentication/ authorization process is the same however the response body will be empty.
+The other differences are shown below.

-* `notes`: Creates the related `notes` resource with the provided text.
+### Structured Requests

-*WARNING:* Reserved keys will not be provided as `answers`, which may create a conflict with `questions_ids`.
-Additional reserved keys maybe added in a minor release, notwithstanding the conflicts they may create.
+Structured requests MUST contain the `answers` key.
+The `answers` SHOULD be an object containing keys which match the `questions_ids` of the associated `template`.

-The `name` MUST be unique otherwise the request SHALL return 409 Conflict.
+The `name` is an OPTIONAL field that sets the identifier for the `script`.
+It MUST be a unique STRING when provided, otherwise the response SHALL be `409 Conflict`.

 The `name` is subject to the following constraints:
 * It MUST start with an alphanumeric character,